RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 This workflow will take you through recording a basic destructive sampling request where the sampling will be undertaken in-house.
 The workflow will involve the following basic steps:

-1. Create the Destructive Sampling Request record
+1. Open a new Destructive Sampling Request record
 2. Record receipt of a signed CBD form
 3. Record the assessment of the Destructive Sampling Request
 4. Create a Record Set for all specimens requested